unlim-it/docs.bosonprotocol.io/src/docs/applications.md

 ---
 layout: docs
-title: "Boson Protocol: Docs: Reference Application"
+title: "Boson Protocol: Docs: Apps"
-short_title: "Reference Application"
+short_title: "Apps"
-permalink: /reference-application/
+permalink: /applications/
 ---

-# Leptonite application
+# Fronend Operators

-The Leptonite application demonstrates how Boson Protocol could be used.
-The Leptonite application can serve as a template or starting point for one's own application built on top of Boson Protocol.
+Boson Protocol has not entered into any form of cooperation with Frontend Operators.

+The list of apps created by Frontend Operators is provided for informational purposes only.
+Neither is the list conclusive, nor has Boson Protocol conducted any due diligence on these operators.
+Accordingly, Boson Protocol does not make any statement regarding technical functionality and/or the trustworthiness of the apps created by the Frontend Operators.